RHIT-CSSE/csse332/docs/2122b_project1.md

 being traced (all other system calls are ignored by tracing). `SYS_fork` is the system call number (syscall number) for `fork` as defined in `kernel/syscall.h`.

-Your job is to modify the xv6 **kernel** to print out a line at the end of each traced system call, i.e., print those system calls that are executed and that are enabled by the `mask` argument.
+Your job is to modify the xv6 **kernel** to print out a line whenever a monitored system call is triggered, i.e., only print those system calls that are indicated via the `mask` argument.
 Each line you print should contain the process ID, the name of system call being traced, and the return value of the system call.